ThKrypt/QualCoder/How-to-use.md

 As a practical example: Open the Manage Files dialog.
 In the Examples folder import the following files: ID1.docx, ID2.odt, transcript.txt and the miguel-henriques.jpg.

+### Text files

+Text files can be easily edited if they have no codes, annotations or cases assigned to them.
+Once these has been assigned, editing is limited to short text segments up to 20 characters long.
+To edit, select the text and right click to get a menu option to edit the text segment.

+### Audio and Video files

 You can open an audio or video file to view.
 This opens two windows, one for viewing the video and one for the controls and a transcript, shown below.
 The transcript text file must have the same name as the video file, but have a '.transcribed' suffix.
 The transcribed text file is stored within the sqlite database, but can be exported to a text file.

 If you have a .srt file (a translation file that is read by VLC) you can place this alongside the video inside the project folder, in the video folder, shown in the image below.
 When the video is played, the translation wording will be shown as subtitles in the video.
 Also, if you open the .srt file in a text editor, copy and paste this into the video.mp4.transcribed text file.
 Then this text will be shown as the transcription for the video.